100 yen coin

 The 100 yen coin (百円硬貨, Hyaku-en kōka) is a denomination of Japanese yen.
-The current design was first minted in silver in 1959 and saw a change of metal in 1967.
-It is the second-highest denomination coin in Japan after the 500 yen coin.
-The current 100 yen coin is one of two denominations which depict the emperor's rule date in Arabic numerals rather than Kanji.
+These coins were first minted in 1957 using a silver alloy, before the current design was adopted with an alloy change in 1967.
+It is the second-highest denomination coin in Japan, after the 500 yen coin.
+The current 100 yen coin is one of two denominations that depict the emperor's rule date in Arabic numerals rather than kanji.

 History

 Silver yen

 100 yen coinage was first authorized in 1951 with the specification that the coins be made of a silver alloy.
-The first coins were minted for circulation in 1957 which featured a phoenix on the reverse.
+These were first minted for circulation in 1957 and feature a phoenix on the reverse.
 The alloy decided upon consisted of 60% silver, 30% copper, and 10% zinc and came at a time when banknotes of the same denomination were already in circulation.
 The "100 yen" bill hence became a substitute to the coin as the two were allowed to co-circulate.
-The design of the coin was changed in 1959 which removed Latin script ("Yen"), and changed the reverse side to show a sheaf of rice.
+The design of the coin was later changed in 1959 which removed Latin script ("Yen") and changed the reverse side to show a sheaf of rice.
 To commemorate the summer 1964 Olympics in Tokyo 16 million ounces of silver was used to strike the 80,000,000 coins produced.
-None of these coins were recorded as ever going into circulation as they were grabbed and stored away as collectors items.
-The usage of silver worldwide for coinage was about to take a turn though, as the price of the bullion increased dramatically.
-The Japanese government had planned on producing 800 million silver coins over a 10 year span, but the amount of silver held was insufficient.
+None of these coins were recorded as ever going into circulation as they were grabbed and stored away as collector's items.
+Minting 100 yen coins was profitable up into the mid-1960s until the worldwide price for silver bullion began to rise.
+The Japanese government had planned on producing 800 million silver coins over a 10-year span, but the amount of silver held was insufficient.
 Silver was dropped from the coinage in 1967, which led to coin hoarding and silver smuggling outside of the country for melting.